Navigating the Challenges of Pharmaceutical Supply Chain

 Compliance and strict regulations

 Pharma is one of the most heavily regulated industries, subject to severe laws and guidelines at all levels of government, including international trade, public health, product safety, and industry standards bodies.
-Regulations extend beyond transit conditions like as temperature and humidity to tight packing, labelling, and handling practises.
+Regulations extend beyond transit conditions like as temperature and humidity to tight packing, labelling, and handling practices.
 Pharma shippers must keep detailed records of their procure-to-pay shipping status that are immediately accessible for regulatory examination.

 As companies struggle with approval, navigating the complicated and constantly shifting regulatory landscape is a huge concern.
 The approval procedure for new treatments is time-consuming and costly, with many drugs requiring several years to reach the market.
 Various initiatives have been launched by government agencies, industry organisations, and pharmaceutical firms to address these challenges.
 Implementation of Good Manufacturing Practice (GMP) standards, which are internationally recognised norms for pharmaceutical manufacturing, is one example.